Christ Church, Bacup: Exterior

 Christ Church is constructed in sandstone rubble with a slate roof.
 Its architectural style is Gothic Revival.
 The plan consists of a southwest tower, a four-bay nave with north and south aisles, a porch, and a clerestory, and a two-bay chancel.
 The tower is in three stages and has diagonal buttresses rising halfway up the tower.
 At its southeast corner is a polygonal stair turret rising to a greater height than the tower and surmounted by a pinnacled lantern.
 It has a three-light west window in the lowest stage with smaller three-light windows in the middle stage on the west and south sides.
 The top stage contains two-light bell openings and at the top is a plain parapet.
 At the west end of the body of the church are triple two-light windows with a wheel window above them in the gable.
 At the east end is a triple lancet window.

 Interior

 The reredos is in stone with blind arcades, crockets, and images of faces.
 The pulpit is in a similar style.
 The church contains a pair of stained glass windows by Shrigley and Hunt.

 Future

-After 8 years of closure, the Church of England is currently in the process of selling the building, for the purpose of conversion into offices, to local digital marketing agency GrowTraffic.
+After 12 years of closure, the Church of England sold the building - for conversion into offices with a focus on digital businesses - to the owners of local digital marketing agency GrowTraffic and led by Simon Dalley.

+Planning permission was granted for this redevelopment in April 2023.
+The acquisition of the building was completed on 22 November 2024.